yasinsb/no-code-cv/README.md

 ### Can I use this for my team/company?
 Absolutely!
 Fork it and customize for your needs.

+### I'm not technical - can I really use this?
+**Yes!** If you can edit an Excel file and use GitHub's website (which is just clicking buttons), you can use this.
+No coding required.

 ### How does this actually work?
 <details>